Ancient British Church: Continuation

-The Church continued after Morgan's death.
+The church continued after Morgan's death.
 Pearson describes the organisation as having "always remained rather shadowy, rather an idea than a community".
 Supposedly, Morgan consecrated a successor, Charles Isaac Stevens, in 1879.
 Supposedly, Stevens consecrated around 1890 a successor in the person of Leon Chechemian, an alleged Armenian vardapet, who allegedly at this consecration was given the religious name Mar Leon.

 Dissolution

 By a declaration dated 23 March 1944, the Ancient British Church, the British Orthodox Catholic Church, and the Old Catholic Orthodox Church merged; the official name of the new church was: "The Western Orthodox Catholic Church".
-This church was made the Catholicate of the West by Patriarch Abdullah III (William Bernard Crow).
+This church was made the Catholicate of the West by its Patriarch Abdullah III (William Bernard Crow).
 No church of the East gave its recognition to the Catholicate.

 The first Catholicos of the West, head of the Catholicate of the West, was Hugh George de Willmott Newman.
 He was consecrated as this status by Abdullah III on 10 April 1944 under the name and title: Mar Georgius, Archbishop and Metropolitan of the Holy Metropolis of Glastonbury, the Occidental Jerusalem, and Catholicos of the West.
 Thereafter, Mar Jacobus II stepped down from his office of fifth Patriarch of the Ancient British Church, passing his rank of Patriarch to Willmott Newman; thus Willmott Newman was both Catholicos of the West and the sixth Patriarch of the Ancient British Church.
 Mar Jacobus II died in 1947.